Church Premises Redevelopment Project

 An environmentally friendly landscaped garden created by our church members.

-The carbon footprint of the church premises in 2014 was reduced from 24 to 10 tonnes of CO2 emission.
+The carbon footprint of the church premises was reduced from 40 in 2005, to 16 tonnes of CO2 annual emission after building refurbishment.

 We are glad to share the good news with you